futzu/SCTE35_threefive/new_stuff.md

 ## ```New Cool Stuff```
 When new features are added to threefive.
 I wait at least a release before I announce them.

-threefive has help docs. new stuff is always there first.

 ```py3
 a@fumatica:~/threefive$ pypy3
 Python 3.7.10 (7.3.5+dfsg-2, Jun 03 2021, 20:39:46)